-During the year, the State's ratings were affirmed at Aaa (Moody's), AAA (S&P) and AAA (Fitch).
+The State's ratings were recently affirmed at Aaa (Moody's), AAA (S&P) and AAA (Fitch).
 Currently, all of the State's debt ratios remain at or below the median levels for the State's peer group comprised of all states rated "triple A" by all three rating agencies.
 North Carolina's debt is considered manageable at current levels.
-In affirming the State's rating in 2010, Fitch noted that the key rating driver for North Carolina is "Continued maintenance of conservative fiscal and debt management policies."
+In affirming the State's rating, Fitch noted that a key rating driver for North Carolina is "...a low-to-moderate debt burden and strong debt management practices...".

 The Committee has adopted the ratio of debt service as a percentage of revenues as the controlling metric that determines the State's debt capacity.
-The State's current revenue picture is less than robust as it faces the expiration of temporary taxes and surcharges and the absence of the federal support that has been available in the recent past.
-The model's revenue component reflects the State's current revenue picture.
-In addition, the model factors in the issuance of the State's balance of already authorized but unissued debt of approximately \$1.6 billion.
-Due primarily to the reduced revenue assumptions, the State has exhausted its General Fund debt capacity until FY 2013.
-Incorporating all debt authorized by the General Assembly, the ratio of debt service to revenues is projected to stand at 4.12% and 4.22% in FY 2012 and FY 2013, slightly above the 4% target.
-The ratio improves marginally in FY 2014 to 3.98%
+The State's current revenue picture is positive reflecting a continued economic recovery.
+The amount of debt service is projected including the issuance of the State's balance of authorized but unissued debt of approximately \$206 million.
+After a period during which weak revenue growth constrained the State's debt capacity, the model results show that the State's General Fund has debt capacity in each of the next 10 years.
+The ratio of debt service to revenues will peak at 3.94%, slightly below the 4.00% target.

-The combined debt capacity of the Highway Fund and the Highway Trust Fund has also been exhausted until FY 2014, even after making adjustments resulting from the delay of certain NC Turnpike Authority projects and the resulting gap funding requirement.
-The ratio of transportation debt service to revenues is projected to reach 6.51% in FY 2013, well above its 6% limit.
-On a combined basis, the General Fund and Transportation Funds debt service is projected to peak at approximately 4.53% of revenues in FY 2013.
+The combined debt capacity of the Highway Fund and the Highway Trust Fund remains exhausted until FY 2014, despite an improving revenue picture.
+The ratio of transportation debt service to revenues is projected to peak at 6.09% for FY 2014.
+This is still above the 6% limit, but it does represent an improvement from the estimates of a year ago.
+Although Transportation debt capacity does not currently exist, the Committee notes the significant financial support for transportation projects afforded by the issuance of Grant Anticipation Revenue Vehicle Bonds and support for the North Carolina Turnpike Authority revenue bonds.
+On a combined basis, the General Fund and

+Transportation Funds debt service is projected to peak at approximately 4.11% of revenues in FY 2014, also an improvement from a year ago.

-General Fund Net Tax-Supported Debt Capacity using 4.0% debt service/revenues target ratio (In Millions of dollars) Fiscal Year 2011 2012 2013 2014 2015 Total Additional Debt Capacity per Year \$0.0 \$0.0 \$54.2 \$314.2 \$422.1 Debt Capacity Available Each and Every Year \$0.0 \$0.0 \$0.0 \$0.0 \$0.0 in addition to that an easy readionized but Onissued. rissaines additional door capacity is authorized and issued in stated installed
+General Fund Net Tax-Supported Debt Capacity using 4.0% debt service/revenues target ratio (In millions of dollars)

+Fiscal Year 2013 2014 2015 2016 2017 Total Additional Debt Capacity per Year \$470.8 \$231.7 \$545.3 \$875.8 \$566.3 Debt Capacity Available Each and Every Year \$351.0 \$351.0 \$351.0 \$351.0 \$351.0

+^{} In addition to that already authorized but unissued.
+Assumes additional debt capacity is authorized and issued in stated fiscal year.

-Transportation Net Tax-Supported Debt Capacity using 6.0% debt service/revenues target ratio (In Millions of dollars) Fiscal Year 2011 2012 2013 2014 2015 Total Additional Debt Capacity per Year \$0.0 \$0.0 \$0.0 \$83.8 \$161.0 Debt Capacity Available Each and Every Year 0.0 0.0 0.0 0.0 0.0
+Transportation Net Tax-Supported Debt Capacity using 6.0% debt service/revenues target ratio (In millions of dollars)

+Fiscal Year 2013 2014 2015 2016 2017 Total Additional Debt Capacity per Year \$0.0 \$107.8 \$235.0 \$0.0 \$93.6 Debt Capacity Available Each and Every Year 0.0 0.0 0.0 0.0 0.0